Wu94/Portfolio-T1A3/README.md

 ## Colours & Fonts

+To decide on a colour scheme for the website, I used http://colormind.io/ which allowed me to cycle through an assortment of colour palettes until I was happy with the colours with the example website template preview that they have on the site.
+For the fonts, I used Google Fonts, which has a whole library of different fonts, shows examples of the fonts used in a paragraph or title and also generates the html link and CSS code needed to implement the font on the portfolio.

 ## Task Checklist

 I used a task checklist to create deadlines of each part of the project, as it is useful for time management.